 As to cancelling your memberships let me explain why you are having a hard time.
 When a gym has x amount of people ending their memberships the GM loses part of his bonus.
 So, of course they will drag it out as long as possible.
 Do not get upset at the Front Desk employees or the Operations manager for trying to make a little more money after all they have kids to feed.
 If you want to get pissed get pissed at the GM or Golds corp.

 After all those are the ones that not only screw over there employees but they are the ones that have caused this problems.
 You cannot crap on your employees and expect them to be full of smiles everyday and pass up on being able to feed there kids.

-OREM, UTAH -- I was hopeful about my experience with gold’s gym when I first signed my contract.
-During the 2 years that I had my contract the gym was accommodating and resourceful regarding the workouts I needed to do.
-However upon the contracts end, I found that it's easier to run a marathon then to get out clean.
-When I signed the contract I specifically asked the representative if there was anything that needed to be done to end the contract properly.
+OREM, UTAH -- I was hopeful about my experience with Gold's Gym when I first signed my contract.
+During the 2 years that I had my contract, the gym was accommodating and resourceful regarding the workouts I needed to do.
+However upon the contracts end, I found that it's easier to run a marathon than to get out clean.
+When I signed the contract, I specifically asked the representative if there was anything that needed to be done to end the contract properly.
 He told me that when the time ran out I wouldn't have to do anything, and the contract would end.
 I found out (in the end) that the contract is “built” to automatically renew, by a 30 day month to month sub contract.